-Sandwiching a quilt is a lot like making a sandwich.
-You have a backing, batting, and the quilt top – no condiments, no lettuce; just a simple sandwich!
+It is sandwich time for your quilt to prepare for the quilting fun.
+You have a backing, batting, and the quilt top – no condiments, no lettuce, just a simple sandwich!

 I am writing this as we drive south to California for Thanksgiving at my oldest son’s home, and unfortunately, no pictures to share.
 Sandwiching is really easy and I hope my verbal descriptions are enough for you to construct the 3 ingredients for quilting.
 And I do apologize for the length of this post in advance!